What Is Part Of The Marital Estate?

 In addition to the financial assets, our firm also assists pet owners in obtaining satisfactory custody arrangements.

 Begin Protecting Your Future

-To learn more about the property division process in Illinois and how our firm can help protect your future, please call us at 312-702-1745 (in Chicago) or 847-616-2425 (in Skokie, Deerfield or Libertyville).
+To learn more about the property division process in Illinois and how our firm can help protect your future, please call us.
 You can also email us to schedule an appointment.